taikedz/cbz-downloader/README.md

 	cbzdl http://mangakakalot.com/manga/acaria

-To you can specify a start chapter, and end chapter (both optional, as numbers)
+To you can specify a start chapter, and end chapter (both optional, as ints or floats)

 	cbzdl URL -s START -e END [-d DELAY] [-v]